 Fire at the workplace can cause serious injuries, fatalities, as well as severe damage to buildings.
 For this reason, businesses in the UK must carry out fire safety assessments and take the necessary measures to minimise the risk of injury in the event of a fire.
 In fact, the Fire Safety Order (FSO) 2006 requires business owners to assess the fire safety of the premises they occupy.

 In most cases, business owners hire professionals to carry out fire risk assessments.
-At Ignis Fire Protection Services in Birmingham, we provide a reliable intuitive system of vigorous checks, insuring your company is a better, safer environment.
+At Ignis Fire Protection Services in Birmingham, we provide a reliable intuitive system of vigorous checks, ensuring your company is a better, safer environment.

 Keep reading to learn what happens during such an assessment.